sg-jasonwmayer/KO/README.md

 # Run NCUI local dev
 - Run `npm install`...
 - Run `npm start` which will launch service on port 3000
-  - FOS should already be running
+  - FOS should already be running.
   - Proxy can be configured in `src/setupProxy.js`

 # Deploy NCUI to Device